aaronicsubstances/code-augmentor/README.md

    * `verbose` - boolean property which can be used with default verbose logging mechansim to enable printing of verbose mesages to standard output.
    * `beforeAllFilesHook` - optional function that will be called once, before any file of aug codes is read for processing.
 Called with two arguments: a context object (described below) and a standard NodeJS completion callback function.
    * `afterAllFilesHook` - optional function that will be called once, after all files of aug codes are read and processed.
 Called with two arguments: a context object and a standard NodeJS completion callback function.
    * `beforeFileHook` - optional function that will be called every time just after a file of aug codes (even if empty) has been read, before the aug codes are processed.
-Called with two arguments: a context object and a standard NodeJS completion callback function which takes a 2nd argument.
-That second argument can be an object of generated codes which if not null, will be written to the output file instead of processing the current file of aug codes.
+Called with two arguments: a context object and a standard NodeJS completion callback function.
    * `afterFileHook` - optional function that will be called every time just after all aug codes (even if empty) of a file have been processed.
 Called with two arguments: a context object and a standard NodeJS completion callback function.
    * `allErrors` - output array which contains any errors encountered during execution.
    * `executeAsync(evalFunction)` - alternative version of "execute" method which returns  a JS promise.